Meet Chris Keenan, the Owner of Kingdom Sports

-- The only player to play in two NCAA Division I National Championship games for two different teams: Indiana University in 1984 and San Diego State University in 1987.
+- One of only two soccer players to play in two NCAA Division I National Championship games for two different teams: Indiana University in 1984 and San Diego State University in 1987.

 - Captained Indiana University in 1986 for the NCAA’s winningest soccer coach, Jerry Yeagley.